aladdinpersson/Machine-Learning-Collection/README.md

 # Machine-Learning-Collection
-Collection of Machine Learning Algorithms
+Collection of Machine Learning Algorithms implemented in Python